binance/binance-pay-connector-python/docs/source/getting_started.rst

    :alt: License: MIT

-This is a lightweight library that works as a connector to `Binance pay public API <https://developers.binance.com/docs/binance-pay/introduction>`_
+This is a lightweight library that works as a connector to `Binance Pay public API <https://developers.binance.com/docs/binance-pay/introduction>`_

 Installation
 ------------